pierwill/OpenChicago/guide/punctuation.rst

      "The reasons for his resignation were three: (i) advanced age, (2) failing health, (3) a desire to travel."

-   If such divisions are paragraphed, a single paren- thesis is ordinarily used in connection with a lower- case (italic) letter; a period, with figures and capital (roman) letters.
-In syllabi, and matter of a similar character, the following scheme of notation and indention should ordinarily be adhered to:

 #.
 Parentheses should not ordinarily be used for paren- thetical clauses (see 150 and 167) unless confusion might arise from the use of less distinctive marks, or unless the content of the clause is wholly irrelevant to the main argument:

      "He meant I take this to be the (somewhat obscure) sense of his speech that . . . ."; "The period thus inaugurated (of which I shall speak at greater length in the next chapter) was characterized by ...."; "The contention has been made (op. cit.) that . . . ."